 Fellows are mentored to pursue an individual career development plan as part of their scholarly contributions to the division.

 Fellowship candidates must be ABP-eligible or certified in General Pediatrics by the start of fellowship training.

 The Pediatric Endocrinology Fellowship Program now participates in the fall match.
 Effective September 2014, the fellowship has been transitioned from the 18-month December ERAS Application Cycle to the 12-month July ERAS Application Cycle.
 Consequently, the ERAS application period will now open in the month of July as opposed to the customary spring match.
 As a result, there will be no ERAS 2015 fellowship recruitment.

-Le Bonheur's endocrine program leads the region in diagnosis and treatment of infants, children and adolescents with suspected endocrine (hormone) disorders.
+Le Bonheur'’s endocrine program leads the region in diagnosis and treatment of infants, children and adolescents with suspected endocrine (hormone) disorders.
 These problems are often associated with abnormal growth, congenital disorders or brain injuries.
 Le Bonheur has a 6 bed neuro intensive care unit.